-We are selling shares of our common stock in this offering.
+We are selling 5,700,000 shares of our common stock in this offering.
 The shares are quoted on the New York Stock Exchange under the symbol "ALK."
 On December 9, 2005, the last sale price of the shares as reported on the New York Stock Exchange was \$36.43 per share.

-Investing in the shares involves risks that are described in the "Risk Factors" section beginning on page 7 of this prospectus.
+Investing in our common stock involves risks.
+See "Risk Factors" beginning on page 7.